 Numerous species of marine mammals are known to occur in the proposed study area.
 However, the number of individual animals expected to be approached closely during the proposed activities will be relatively small in relation to regional population sizes.
-With the proposed monitoring and mitigation provisions, potential effects on most if not all individuals are expected to be limited to minor behavioral disturbance.
-Those effects are expected to have negligible impacts both on individual marine mammals and on the associated species and stocks.
+With the proposed monitoring and mitigation

-To minimize the likelihood that potential impacts will occur to the species and stocks, airgun operations will be conducted in accordance with all applicable U.S. federal regulations and IHA requirements.
+To minimize the likelihood that impacts will occur to the species and stocks, airgun operations will be conducted in accordance with all applicable U.S. federal regulations and IHA requirements.

 The following subsections provide more detailed information about the monitoring and mitigation measures that are an integral part of the planned activities.
-The procedures described here are based on protocols used during previous seismic research cruises as approved by NMFS, and on best practices recommended in Richardson et al (1995), Pierson et al. (1998), and Weir and Dolman (2007).
+The procedures described here are based on protocols used during previous L-DEO seismic research cruises as approved by NMFS, and on best practices recommended in Richardson et al (1995), Pierson et al. (1998), and Weir and Dolman (2007).